joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/07/31/espanol/mundo/ceuta-espana-migrantes-que-pasa.html

 **Did 75,000 Students Cheat on a College-Entrance Exam in Mexico?**\
-`The National Autonomous University of Mexico, or UNAM, is investigating after experts found that as many as half of all entrance exams could have involved cheating, including with A.I.`\
+`The National Autonomous University of Mexico, or UNAM, has asked all students who passed a demanding entrance exam to take a new test after experts found half of all applicants may have cheated, including with A.I.`\
 https://www.nytimes.com/2026/07/31/world/americas/unam-college-entrance-exam-mexico.html

 **U.S. Raises Threat of Steep Water Cuts in Lower Colorado River Basin**\